hart-lab/Proliferation-suppressor-genes-from-CRISPR-screens/README.md

 # tsg_crispr_screen_survey
-The following is code used in the analysis and figure generation of our project titled "Discovery of putative tumor suppressors from CRISPR screens reveals lipid hypersensitivity in AML cells"
+The following is code used in the analysis and figure generation of our project titled "Discovery of novel tumor suppressors from CRISPR screens reveals lipid-sensitive subtype of AML"

-## Data
-Due to size files, data will be made available externally...
-TBD

 ## Functions and packages
 Each R script points to a functions file that contains R functions and libraries used in this project.
 Through the evolution of the project, not all functions and libraries were used within analysis and plot code.